Austra and Laima Grinbergs, London, 1951

 - Location: Beyond Bradford

-- Theme: Social and Celebrations
+- Theme: Socials and Celebrations

 From the archive